Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Model and methods

 \paragraph{Evolution in the weak mutation regime.} We focus on the weak mutation regime, defined by $\mathcal{N}\mu \ll 1$, where $\mathcal{N}$ denotes total population size and $\mu$ denotes mutation rate (i.e., mutation probability per generation).
 In this regime, mutations are sufficiently rare for the fate of a mutation (either fixation or extinction) in the whole structured population to be set before any new mutation occurs.
 Thus, the population almost always comprises a single genotype.
 Note that phenomena like clonal interference~\cite{elana2003,Jain11,Laessig17,good2017} are thus not described.
 When a mutant genotype takes over (i.e., fixes), it becomes the new wild type.
 The evolution of the population can be modelled as a biased random walk in genotype space~\cite{orr2005}, and is driven by random mutations, natural selection and genetic drift.
 A mutation that fixes yields one step of this random walk, whereby the population hops from one genotype to another in the hypercube representing genotype space.
 This description is known as the origin-fixation approach~\cite{mccandlish2014}.

-\paragraph{Modeling spatially structured populations.} We consider spatially structured populations on graphs, using the model introduced in Ref.~\cite{Marrec21}.
+\paragraph{Modeling spatially structured populations.} We consider spatially structured populations on graphs, using the model introduced in Refs.~\cite{Marrec21,abbara2023frequent}.
 This model considers $D$ well-mixed demes (i.e.\ subpopulations), each placed on one node of a graph, and migrations along the edges of this graph.
 All demes have the same carrying capacity $C$.
-Each genotype $i$ is characterized by its fitness $f_i$, and individuals with genotype $i$ have a division rate $f_i(1-N/C)$ where $N$ denotes deme size.
-All individuals have the same death rate $g$.
-Thus, we consider selection on birth.
-Disregarding migrations, the steady-state size of a deme is $C(1-g/f_i)$.
-We focus on the regime where deme size fluctuates weakly around this steady-state value.
+Each genotype $i$ is characterized by its fitness $f_i$, which represents its division rate in the exponential phase.
+We only consider selection on birth.
 Migration events, where an individual moves from one deme to another, occur with rate $m_{ab}$ from deme $a$ to deme $b$.
-As in Ref.~\cite{Marrec21}, we focus on the rare migration regime, where each mutation either gets extinct or fixes within a deme before any migration event.
-We then briefly extend our work to more frequent migrations, using the model introduced in~\cite{abbara2023frequent}.
+As in Ref.~\cite{Marrec21}, we focus on the rare migration regime, where each mutation either gets extinct or fixes within a deme before any migration event (see below).
+We then briefly extend our work to more frequent migrations, using the approach introduced in~\cite{abbara2023frequent}.
 We consider highly symmetric graphs, illustrated in \cref{fig:structs}.
+The star is a simple prototype of graphs with hubs, while the line is of interest for modeling one-dimensional or quasi-one-dimensional systems.
+We also briefly extend our work to a structure comprising two demes of different sizes.
+In these different structures, the fixation probability of a mutant under rare migrations can be expressed analytically, which strongly facilitates our investigations.

-\paragraph{Mutant fixation within a deme.} In the rare migration limit, the first step of mutant fixation is its fixation in the deme where it initially appeared.
-Then, the mutation may spread to other demes by migrations.
-Note that we assume that mutations are more rare than migrations, so that all this process happens before another mutation arises.
-As a deme is well-mixed, with a size that weakly fluctuates around a steady-state value (see above), we approximate fixation within a deme by that in a population of constant size equal to its equilibrium size, see \cite{Marrec21}.
-For completeness, we consider both the Moran and the Wright-Fisher models within a deme.
+\paragraph{Mutant fixation within a deme.} With demes of equal sizes, which are our main focus, and under uniform mutation, a single mutant appears in a deme chosen uniformly at random.
+In the rare migration regime, the first step of mutant fixation is fixation in the deme where the single mutant initially appeared.
+Then, mutants may spread to other demes by migrations.
+The separation of timescales between fixation or extinction of a given mutant within a deme and migration phenomena allows to analytically express mutant fixation probabilities in highly symmetric structures.
+We assume that mutations are more rare than migrations (see below), so that all this process happens before another mutation arises.
+For completeness, we consider two models within demes: (i) an individual-based model that can be approximated by the Moran model~\cite{Marrec21}, and (ii) the Wright-Fisher model.

-In the Moran model, the fixation probability $\rho_{ij}$ of the lineage of a mutant with genotype $j$ in a population where all other individuals are wild-types with genotype $i$ reads \cite{ewens1979, moran1958}: